SebastienRietteMTO/pppy/doc_sphinx/source/overview.rst

 A class (inherited from the PPPY class) is written for each of the parameterizations.
 During the instantiation of this class, the time step, the integration method, its identification and some possible options are given.
-The class contain a __call__ method which calls the different methods in this order: setup, build_init_state, execute (called in a loop) then finalize.
+The class contains a __call__ method which calls the different methods in this order: setup, build_init_state, execute (called in a loop) then finalize.

 The methods that can or must be implemented to represent a parameterization are described below